arnav127/hack_a_web_200OK/patientrecord/README.md

 When creating the notes, the model automatically calls a machine learning model to predict the disease, this prediction can be then shown to the doctor to help him in the diagnosis.

 3. `TestResult` - This model contains the test results of various tests.
 It also stores the link to the media files associated with the test, if it contains any.

+This app also contains a path that can be used to download the all the records associated with the patient.